Friends-of-Monika/mas-autostart/readme.md

   * Windows, Linux and MacOS &mdash; all supported!
   * Auto-start switch flip that isn't immersion breaking &mdash;
     ask your Monika to enable or disable it through 'Hey, Monika...' menu!
+  * Already have autostart enabled somehow?
+Submod is able to detect some of the common approaches and will hook into it if possible.

 ## ❓ Download and install instructions